arisi/mqtt-sn-ruby/README.md

 New Features:
 - example send.rb and recv.rb
 - free test broker available at mqtt.fi sockets 1882 and 1883 -- feel free to test!
+- Minimal c client lib and demo pub in c-subdir

 First install the gem: